October Health – 2025 Report

 - Increased risk of depression and anxiety.

-- Higher levels of stress and reduced coping mechanisms.
+- Higher likelihood of experiencing stress and mood swings.

 -